haiwen/seafile-admin-docs/manual/config/oauth.md

     ```
 === "Azure Cloud"

+    !!! note
-    For users of Azure Cloud, as there is no `id` field returned from Azure Cloud's user info endpoint, so we use a special configuration for `OAUTH_ATTRIBUTE_MAP` setting (others are the same as Github/Google):
+        For users of Azure Cloud, as there is no `id` field returned from Azure Cloud's user info endpoint, so we use a special configuration for `OAUTH_ATTRIBUTE_MAP` setting (others are the same as Github/Google).
+Please see [this tutorial](https://forum.seafile.com/t/oauth-authentification-against-microsoft-office365-azure-cloud/7999) for the complete deployment process of OAuth against Azure Cloud.

     ```python
     OAUTH_ATTRIBUTE_MAP = {